 Cleo was easily toilet trained when Dannie persisted with a consistent routine for the first week.
 Now she can move Cleo’s toileting spot around the home, but ensures it is not near where she eats.

 With Cleo being an inside cat, Dannie gets to spend a lot of time with her.
 Cleo has become very affectionate, loves to cuddle up on the lounge, and follows Dannie around at home, even including coming into the shower!

-Dannie appreciates knowing that Cleo will always be home and safe, and is reassured that her vet confirmed that keeping Cleo inside will means less visits to the vet.
+Dannie appreciates knowing that Cleo will always be home and safe, and is reassured that her vet confirmed that keeping Cleo inside will means fewer visits to the vet.

 Indoor living plus an outdoor enclosure

 Motivation: to protect pet cats from injury through fighting with other cats and snake bites and preserve local bird life

 When living close to the Jerrabomberra Wetlands in Kingston, Victoria provided a secure outdoor area for her two cats, after one was bitten by a brown snake.
 She purchased an enclosure from a work colleague for $600.
 Attached to the side and back of her house, the cat run was big and used frequently by her cats.
 It included a hammock for relaxing and allowed access to under the house, allowing them extra quiet space and dirt to scratch around in.

 Victoria’s cat run even proved to be easy to dismantle and reassemble when she recently moved house.
 It has continued to evolve, with added spaces to move around under outdoor seating and a tunnel from the back screen door creatively made from a couple of laundry baskets.